mcmikecreations/mcmikecreations.github.io/static/_projects/data-viz/hikes/markdown/2025-03-16-riedenburg_kelheim.md

 There we visited the Schloßprunn and descended back to the river, walking to Essing, observing Randeck from below.
 We checked out the gate at the village and headed to Kloster Weltenburg along the Keltenwall.
-It was a really pleasant surprise for me to learn about the 2000 year old Celtic settlement in the area, and I'm definitely going to find out more about it in the future.
+It was a really pleasant surprise for me to learn about the 2000-year-old Celtic settlement in the area, and I'm definitely going to find out more about it in the future.

 ![The tourist boat going back from Kloster Weltenburg](/images/projects/data-viz/hikes/stories/riedenburg_kelheim/2025-03-16-03.jpg)